Same-sex parents statistics

 In comparison, 39.2 percent of opposite-sex couples only had one child in the household.

-In the US there are 1,209,000 same-sex households, of which there are children living in 172,887 (14.3 percent) of those households.
+In the US there are 1,209,000 same-sex households, of which children are living in 172,887 (14.3 percent) of those households.

-There are 577,600 gay households, and 631,900 lesbian households.
+There are 577,600 gay households and 631,900 lesbian households.

 • There are 38,122 gay households with children in the US (6.6 percent of all gay households).